stephanieMiranda/SpongeOfThings/README.md

 v1.2 March, 2019

-You can now access the code for  this site in the real_site folder of this repository.
+You can now access the code for  this site in the [real_site](https://github.com/stephanieMiranda/SpongeOfThings/tree/master/real_site/thestephaniemiranda) folder of this repository.
 There is a simple template I'm using in the html file to create new pages as necessary.
-Because the site is directly changed on cPanel which utilizes the TwitterBootstrap, so there are some minor differences between the code here and the code being hosted.
+Because the site is directly changed on cPanel which utilizes Twitter Bootstrap, there are occasional minor differences between the code here and the code being hosted.
 I have not yet found how to link my cPanel to this repository.

 v1.1 November, 2018